 Local Bike Shop: Vélorution

 Since 2014, Outspoken specializes in comfy and inviting.
 Play Yahtze or Crokinole while sipping Deadfall Lagered Ale, named for the region’s rugged terrain.
 Or cozy into the couch to enjoy live music.
 Co-owner Graham Atkinson loves Cattle Run Ale in the summer (named after a local trail) and Maple Breakfast Stout in winter.

-Laurentian Escarpment Conservation Area is growing its mountain biking trail system, with almost 7 km of moderate to difficult hilly climbing on a giant granite ridge.
+Laurentian Escarpment Conservation Area is growing its mountain biking trail system, with almost 7 kilometres of moderate to difficult hilly climbing on a giant granite ridge.
 Several trails overlook the north section of downtown.
 The conservation area is just the tip of the iceberg when it comes to mountain biking in North Bay.
 With a 70 metre escarpment rising up from Lake Nipissing development is restricted, but there is no shortage of epic rides.
-Park at 15 Janey Street; washrooms on site.
+Park at 15 Janey Street; washrooms on-site.

 Three North Bay-loving friends opened a vegan brew pub, Gateway City Brewery in 2018.
 Every beer name honours the town, such as 137 Rye Pale Ale.
 137 is the number of minutes it takes to portage the nearby watershed between the St. Lawrence and Georgian Bay basins.
 Come for the beer and stay for the retro pinball machines.
 Post-ride, part owner Sully Sullivan loves a light, but hoppy, 626 Pilsner.

 What better way to end a great mountain bike ride in Northern Ontario than by grabbing hold of a frosty mug of locally-made beer?